-- II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
-(Core) - II.B.4.c) There must be at least two core faculty members, one of whom must be the program director.
-(Core) - II.B.4.c).(1) At least one core faculty member must be certified in blood banking/transfusion medicine by the ABPath.
-(Core) - II.C.
-Program Coordinator - II.C.1.
+II.B.4.b) Core faculty members must complete the annual ACGME

+Faculty Survey.
+(Core)

+II.B.4.c) There must be a ratio of at least one FTE core faculty member

+(salaried or non-salaried) to two fellows.
+(Core)

+II.C.
+Program Coordinator

+II.C.1.
 There must be a program coordinator.
+(Core)

-(Core) - II.C.2.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)
+- II.C.2.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration..
+(Core) - II.C.2.a) At a minimum, the program coordinator must be supported at 20 percent FTE for administration of the program.
+Additional support must be provided based on program size as follows: (Core)

-Number of Approved Fellow Positions Minimum FTE
+Number of Approved Fellow Positions Minimum FTE Coordinator(s) Required

-1-3 0.2

-4-9 0.3

-10 or more 0.4
+2 0.22

+3 0.24

+4 0.26

+5 0.28

+>5 Additional 0.02 FTE per fellow